chefspec/chefspec/README.md

 ### Execute

-If you make use of the `execute` resource within your cookbook recipes it is important to guard for idempotent behaviour.
+If you make use of the `execute` resource within your cookbook recipes it is important to guard for idempotent behavior.

 Assert that a command with specific attributes would be run: